 Pin_name: For each pin provide a pin pad rectangle (bottom-left coordinate x <space> y <space> width <space> height) reference to the component bottom left corner.
 At the end of the pin rectangle add a keyword B or T to distinguish between Bottom and Top side pins.

 Parasitics: Used to provide component internal parasitic information.

-Pin_name1 <space> Pin_name2 <space> R: R_val <space> L:L_val <space> C:C_val Provide a list of RLC value between every 2 pins (with internal parasitics)
+Pin_name1 <space> Pin_name2 <space> R: R_val <space> L:L_val <space> C:C_val

+Provide a list of RLC value between every 2 pins (with internal parasitics)

 For different devices, the keys need to be same, but the values will be changed depending on the device type.
-In Figure 4 (b), each row has a key, value pair separated by a space.
-The definitions for each key are similar to those in Figure 4 (a).
+In addition for converter design some additional parameters based on the type are necessary.
+For more details user can refer to the 'Sample_Designs' folder inside 'Part_Lib' for Boost and Buck examples.
+In Figure 5 (b), each row has a key, value pair separated by a space.
+The definitions for each key are similar to those in Figure 5 (a).

 All .part files need to be saved in the "Part_Lib" folder.
-More sample .part files are provided in the 'Sample Designs' folder inside 'Part Lib'.
+More sample .part files are provided in the 'Sample_Designs' folder inside 'Part_Lib'.

 3. Wires: The wire standard, resistivity, and radius information are stored in a .wire file.
 The file content are written in a text editor and saved as .wire extension.
-Content of a sample wire file is shown in Figure 5.
+Content of a sample wire file is shown in Figure 6.
 In the .wire file, the first line is the wire bonding standard.
 This will affect the parasitic extraction of the bond wire group.
 The second line is the resistivity of the material.
-This is used to compute the parasitic resistance of the wire (unit is Ω m).
+This is used to compute the parasitic resistance of the wire (unit is m).
 The third line is used to provide the radius of the wire in mm.
 For bond wire with square cross section, the effective radius can be used.
 In the last two lines, there is a space in between key and value.
-All .wire files need to be saved in 'Wire Lib' folder.
+All .wire files need to be saved in 'Wire_Lib' folder.